Icefields Parkway: The Ultimate Road Trip from Banff to Jasper

 🛏️ Starting Point: Fairmont Banff Springs, The Rimrock Resort Hotel & Fairmont Chateau Lake Louise

-Your road trip kicks off in world-class comfort.
-Whether you’re sipping coffee with mountain views at Fairmont Banff Springs, enjoying serene luxury at The Rimrock Banff or stepping out onto the lakefront at Fairmont Chateau Lake Louise, this is the perfect start to your Rocky Mountain adventure.
-Fill up on breakfast, fuel up your car, and get ready to hit the open road.
+Your Icefields Parkway road trip begins in world-class comfort.
+Start your morning with coffee and mountain views at Fairmont Banff Springs.
+Or enjoy peaceful luxury at at Rimrock Banff before setting out.
+You might even wake up beside the lake at Fairmont Chateau Lake Louise, No matter where you begin, it’s the perfect way to start your Rocky Mountain adventure.
+Fill up on breakfast, fuel up the car, and get ready to hit the road.

 The Rimrock Resort Hotel